top of page

 Why It's Important To Make Sure Lawyers Are Vetted?

-The California State Bar investigates in average 16,000 complaints of professional misconduct by attorneys every year.
+The California State Bar investigates an average of 16,000 complaints of professional misconduct by attorneys each year.

-We conduct due diligence by researching and recommending the best local attorney in your area specialized in the type of law related to your legal issue.
-We verify each attorney is in good standing with the California State Bar and is not under investigation for committing crimes.
+At 1000Attorneys.com, we perform extensive due diligence to research and recommend the most qualified local attorney in your area who specializes in the specific area of law related to your case.
+Every attorney we refer is verified to be in good standing with the California State Bar and not under investigation for unethical or criminal conduct.

-Our objective is that you receive the best comprehensive, high-quality legal representation while holding California attorneys to the highest standards of professional conduct.
+Our goal is to ensure you receive high-quality, trustworthy legal representation while holding California attorneys to the highest standards of professional integrity and accountability.

 Where Can You Find a Lawyer Who Works on a Contingency Fee Basis?